KDE/kreenshot-editor/README.md

         - dropdown menu (show basic properties as string like line width, color etc)
 - set (including an optional cursor) and get image

+DEV
+---
+Debug with: $ kreenshot-editor ~/Pictures/screenshots/2014-05-04_Screenshot-1.png

 TODO
 ----
-- write filename in title and full path in status bar (<path> [change...]) let appear in windows title and in filename --> statusbar / ...edit pattern...
-    [NEW] ...
-    [MODIFIED] ...
-- save image to file
+- save image to file: do not save selection indication rect
 - save settings to file
 - enable more item properties (see item.h/cpp)
 - enable hover visual